hajoch/hajoch/readme.md

 ### About
 - Working as a Salesforce developer 💻
-- Master's in CompSci majoring in AI 🤖
+- Master's in Computer Science majoring in AI 🤖
-- Everything new is exciting 🌟
+- Everything new is exciting ✨
 - Tennis, football and hiking 🎾⚽🏕️

 <br/>